 We may still have been sent packing to minimize fallout and keep people from asking questions.

 Church.
 I am begging you to wake up.
 If we aren’t willing to open our eyes and see how deep and wide the problem is, we have such a long way to go.
 It’s systemic and the scope of it is only just beginning to come to light.
-It’s time to get out of the dark, pay attention, and step up to the plate in being agents for change.
+It’s time to get out of the dark, pay attention, and step up to the plate.
 What does that look like?
 I’ll have to not get kicked out of a church first to let you know the answer to that, but I think listening is a good first step.
 Just listen.
 And call the bloody cops when necessary because not everyone is as lucky as I was that day.

 copyright (2018) Jenna Pelias // all rights reserved

 When we moved to Regina this past summer, we found ourselves in a landscape experiencing drought.
 Utility meter boxes were exploding and catching fire because the parched ground below was shifting due to long term lack of precipitation.
 Everything that grows was tinder dry and many fields and yards were brown instead of the green you’d expect in summer time.
 The expense of watering everything in sight would have been truly unreasonable.
 It never would have been enough.

 The most peculiar thing though, was what I found at my kids’ school.
 It was a brand new facility built on the very edge of the city with a view of the open prairie from the school yard.
 West facing, the sunset filled the entire sky and we stopped more than once to see it.
 Because the school had just opened, the exterior grounds weren’t complete.
 All along the front and side street around the school with the beautiful view, there were trees planted lining the sidewalks in dry, open soil.